octaviusthe3rd/alu-shell/io_redirections_and_filters/README.md

 The script 20-hiago removes all uppercase and lowercase C from input The script 21-reverse reverse the entire input
-The script 22-users_and_homes displays all user directories sorted by user
+The script 22-users_and_homes displays all user directories sorted by user The script 23-empty_casks lists all empty files in the current directory and its sub directories The script 24-gifs lists all files with the gif extension in the current directory and its sub directories